drummonds/lofigui/README.md

 ### Buffer
 In order to be able to decouple the display from the output and to be able to refesh you need to be able to buffer the output.
 It is more efficient to buffer the output in the browser but more complicated.
 Moving the buffer to the server simplifies the software but requires you to refresh the whole page.

+### Forms
+lofigui relies on hyperlinks to perform updates.
+Forms are useful for nice buttons but in general to get the right level of interactivity (click on somthing and it changes) you don't want to have forms.
+HTMLx would play nicely here if you were intersted in improving interactivity and spending a bit more time on the UI.

 ## Alternative approaches